etano/whiplash/README.md

     db.query({ search params }, { dict of lists of fields to return })

 The same workflow can be performed manually if executable has to be run offline.
-See an example (at ./examples/manual/submit_result.py) using input and output json files as arguments to commit the result.
+See an example (at ./examples/manual/commit_result.py) using input and output json files as arguments to commit the result.

 Check the api/docs section for the detailed list of available parameters for different entities and commands.

 ## Troubleshooting

-- In order to check what happens it might be useful to inspect the contents of the database.
+- In order to check what happens, it might be useful to inspect the contents of the database.
   This can be done by connecting to the mongo database container, i.e.:

     docker exec -it local_odb_1 mongo localhost:27017/wdb